-CLS students also examine literary theories and critical approaches to literature.
-In considering texts ranging from the classics of ancient Greek and Roman civilizations to contemporary critical theory, students not only learn to understand specific literary works but also to raise questions about their relations to other forms of discourse (e.g., historical, scientific, and philosophical) and about the nature of literature itself.
-To this end, the CLS program emphasizes both the study of various types of specifically literary theory (such as structuralist, poststructuralist, psychoanalytic, sociopolitical, and New Historical) and the examination of the theoretical and methodological concerns of other disciplines (such as anthropology, history, philosophy, gender and sexuality studies, and sociology).
+Their course of study provides CLS students with a range of innovative theoretical approaches to literary texts, movements, and genres, along with a strong commitment to traditional literary interpretation, philological methods, and critical analysis.
+In considering texts ranging from the classics of ancient Greek and Roman civilizations to contemporary critical theory, students not only learn to understand specific literary works but also raise questions about their relations to other forms of discourse and about the nature of literature itself.
+To this end, the CLS program emphasizes the study of various types of specifically literary theory (such as structuralist, poststructuralist, psychoanalytic, sociopolitical, and new historical) and of the theoretical and methodological concerns of other disciplines (such as anthropology, history, philosophy, gender and sexuality studies, and sociology).

 Finally, comparative literary studies considers literary texts in relation to other forms of creative production.
-The relationship of literature to other arts such as music, the fine arts, and new media is an important focus of interest in many comparative literature courses, and students of comparative literary studies are also encouraged to take courses in other fields and disciplines.
+The relationship of literature to other arts, such as music, the fine arts, and new media, is an important focus of interest in many courses, and students are encouraged to take classes in other disciplines.